 Introductory course in Number Theory that will introduce students to the basic concepts as well as some modern applications.
-Topics include: prime numbers, Greatest Common Divisors, The Euclidean Algorithm, congruences, Fermat's Little Theorem, primality testing, etc. Applications of Number Theory: cryptography, pseudorandom numbers, etc. Prerequisite: MAT 413 or MAT 380.
+Topics include: prime numbers, Greatest Common Divisors, The Euclidean Algorithm, congruences, Fermat's Little Theorem, primality testing, etc. Applications of Number Theory: cryptography, pseudorandom numbers, etc. Prerequisite: MAT 380 or MAT 381 or MAT 413 or permission of the instructor.
+Cross listed with 530.